patmood/wildcard-subdomains/README.md

 This is a domain that points back to your local host, allowing you to test subdomains like `foobar.vcap.me`

 ##TODO
-- add options to set domain for matching multiple subdomains (eg a.b.c.whatever.com)
-- add ability to customize namespace
 - add tests
 - remove console logs when ready for production